scantist/user-docs/docs/en-US/Create-and-Manage-Project/index.md

 # {{ $frontmatter.title }}

-> Explore how to effortlessly create new projects by uploading or connecting to SCM, and efficiently manage them for scanning.
+> Explore how to effortlessly create new projects by uploading or connecting to SCM account, and efficiently managing them for scanning.

 ## Create a New Project